mixly/SMeshStudio/mcore/hw/arduino/esp8266/doc/ota_updates/ota_updates.md

     Module will reboot that should be visible on Serial Monitor:

     ![Serial Monitor - after OTA update](ota-web-serial-monitor-reboot.png)

-    Just after reboot you should see exactly the same message “HTTPUpdateServer ready!
-Open http:// esp8266-webupdate.local /update in your browser” like in step 3.
+    Just after reboot you should see exactly the same message ``` HTTPUpdateServer ready!
+Open http:// esp8266-webupdate.local /update in your browser``` like in step 3.
 This is because module has been loaded again with the same code – first using serial port, and then using OTA.

 Once you are comfortable with this procedure go ahead and modify WebUpdater.ino sketch to print some additional messages, compile it, locate new binary file and upload it using web browser to see entered changes on a Serial Monitor.